sunshine0900/sunshine0900/README.md

 ## 👩‍🔬 About Me

-I'm a 3rd-year **Physics & Programming** student at Belarusian State University, the Department of Optics.
+I'm a 4rd-year **Physics & Programming** student at Belarusian State University, the Department of Optics.

-- 🎓 Currently writing my coursework: predicting optical thin-film coating properties with an MLP
+- 🎓 Recently completed my coursework project: predicting optical thin-film coating properties with an MLP
-- 🔭 Interested in **neural networks**, **computer vision**, and **scientific computing**
+- 🔭 Interested in **neural networks**, and **scientific computing**
 - 🧠 Strong math background: linear algebra, differential equations, functional analysis, mathematical physics, probability theory
 - 🐍 Main language: **Python** | also used **Wolfram Mathematica** for computer algebra
-- 🌱 Next: building a web app for sports betting coefficient monitoring (FastAPI + React + scraping)

 ---